0xdefaceme/whitepaper/README.md

    decline a legit vulnerability because of an incorrectly submitted `damage` estimate, so can `decide`'s `string reason` be used to state so.
-6. 0xdeface plans to deploy an Ethereum blockchain listener that contract owners can subscribe to via email to updates on the latest emitted events.
+6. 0xdeface plans to deploy an Ethereum blockchain listener that contract owners can subscribe to via email for updates on the latest emitted events.

 ## References